csieber/alpha-dataset/README.md

 # alpha-dataset

-This repository contains the supplemental material to the paper *Keep Calm and Don't Switch: About the Relationship Between Switches and Quality in HAS*.
+This repository contains the supplemental material to the paper *Keep Calm and Don't Switch: About the Relationship Between Switches and Quality in HAS* ([[paper]](https://www.lkn.ei.tum.de/forschung/publikationen/dateien/Moldovan2017KeepCalmandDont.pdf)).
 In the paper we evaluate the relationship between average video quality and switching frequency for HTTP-based video streaming.

 ## Files